Fair Simulation for Nondeterministic and Probabilistic Buechi Automata: a Coalgebraic Perspective: Coalgebraic Account on Fair Simulations and Soundness Proofs

-A problem here is that the coalgebraic definition in Definition~\ref{def:fwdFairBuechiSimWithDiv} requires a dividing $d_{11}, d_{12}\colon Y_{1}\kto \oF Y$ of $d_{1}\colon Y_{1}\kto \oF Y$.
-Intuitively this is to divide the simulator's ``resources'' into two parts, one for the challenger's \emph{non-accepting} states and the other for \emph{accepting} states.
 This dividing requirement is naturally inherited by the resulting concrete simulation notions for NBTAs and PBWAs.
 Unfortunately finding such ``resource allocation'' is a challenge in practice; additionally, insistence on such allocation being \emph{static} is overly restrictive, as we will later see in Example~\ref{ex:staticDividingIsRestrictive}.

 The following definition is more desirable in this respect; it indeed yields Definition~\ref{def:simForNondetBuechiRel} and~\ref{def:fwdFairBuechiSimProbMatrix}---the concrete simulation notions that we have introduced earlier---as its instances.
 Note that the following definition is \emph{not sound} in the general sense of Theorem~\ref{thm:soundnessFwdFairBuechi} (see Example~\ref{example:joinedSimNotSound} for a counterexample).
 The rest of the paper is devoted to finding special cases in which it is sound.